hellman/cry/README.md

-# A Toolkit for Cryptanalytic Research
+# SageMath/Python Toolkit for Cryptanalytic Research

 This repository contains a bunch of various crypto-related algorithms implemented in Python 2 and SageMath.
 Pure Python code is located in cryptools.py package and can be imported from python code.
 The other modules must be imported from the SageMath interpreter.